groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 Fork the Groovy-Eclipse repository, push your changes to it, and submit a pull request.
 If you do not know how to do this, see [the Github forking guide](https://guides.github.com/activities/forking/).

-## Debugging 'groovyc' Command
+## Debugging `groovyc` Command

-Often defects are addressing something that doesn't compile in Groovy-Eclipse and yet compiles fine when compiled with a 'groovyc' command executed from command line interface.
-Such defects would require one to investigate differences between 'groovyc' command compilation (pure Groovy) and Groovy-Eclipse compilation.
-This involves debugging 'groovyc' command execution.
-There are 2 ways debugging 'groovyc' command:
+Often defects are addressing something that doesn't compile in Groovy-Eclipse and yet compiles fine when compiled with a `groovyc` command executed from command line interface.
+Such defects would require one to investigate differences between `groovyc` command compilation (pure Groovy) and Groovy-Eclipse compilation.
+This involves debugging `groovyc` command execution.
+There are 2 ways debugging `groovyc` command:

-1. Attach Eclipse debugger to 'groovyc' java process
+1. Attach Eclipse debugger to `groovyc` java process
 1. Launch `org.codehaus.groovy.tools.FileSystemCompiler` as a Java Application

 It is recommended to have Groovy source from https://github.com/groovy/groovy-core in your workspace as code in Groovy-Eclipse org.codehaus.groovy doesn't exactly match the original groovy code and has a few Groovy-Eclipse-specific fixes.

-### Attach Eclipse Debugger to 'groovyc' java process
+### Attach Eclipse Debugger to `groovyc` java process

 1. Execute the following in the console:
 	```
 	export JAVA_OPTS="--Xdebug --Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,address=5000,server=y,suspend=y"
 	```
-1. Start 'groovyc' command from the console, e.g. '<path to groovyc>/groovyc <groovy files to compile>.
+1. Start `groovyc` command from the console, e.g. `<path to groovyc>/groovyc <groovy files to compile>`.
 Process should be suspended until debugger is attached.
 1. Create a new 'Remote Java Application' launch configuration in Eclipse.
-Specify project from the workspace corresponding the version of Groovy for the ran 'groovyc' command, leave host as localhost, and specify the port 5000.
+Specify project from the workspace corresponding the version of Groovy for the ran `groovyc` command, leave host as localhost, and specify the port 5000.
 1. Launch the created 'Remote Java Application'.

 ### Launch `org.codehaus.groovy.tools.FileSystemCompiler` as Java Application